domeeno/zetta-dev-blog/domeenoblog/content/posts/distributed-0.md

 - Load Balancing - distribute requests evenly to the services, based on load.
 - Circuit breaker - it will trip and return a failure response and log it internally
 - Outbound REST API calls
-- Remove a service if a maximum of failed calls is reached

 ### - SQL and NoSQL (Back-end)